dylanagreen/chrysaora/README.md

 Chrysaora will be supported until I get my PhD (in Physics), it wins a season of the TCEC, or Nim dies, whichever comes first.

 ### Building
-Chrysaora requires a minimum Nim version of 1.20.0.
+Chrysaora requires a minimum Nim version of 1.2.0.
 With Nim (and arraymancer) installed, building Chrysaora is as simple as:

 ```
 nim c -d:danger -o:chrysaora src/main.nim
 ```

 ## Training
 In order to train Chrysaora, you must build a version with the training code implemented.
 Currently all versions of Chrysaora build with training built in, although in the future this will be an option that must be enabled.
 Chrysaora learns by playing chess games against an opponent.
-It is possible to self train Chrysaora by pitting two engine instances against each other, but the weight updates of one engine will overwite the other.
+It is possible to self train Chrysaora by pitting two engine instances against each other, but the weight updates of one engine will overwrite the other.

 Currently Chrysaora will train by setting the in game uci option to true.
 This is done by running the following after loading an instance of Chrysaora but before telling her to find a move:
 ```